Joel-Singh/DuckSlayer/personal-notes.md

 - Waterballs placed during pausing should work, and not just sit there.
 Is also not cleaned up properly.
 - Can only go on to the next level after completing the current
 - A next level btn after completing the current
+- Rewrite the pathfinding to just do your own thing with rays, world is simple enough to do it yourself

 # Potential changes to bevy
 - Implement the debug picker plugin to be able to be displayed in different spots